top of page

 • Shadow Integration:

 Jungian spiritual direction focuses on the integration of the 'shadow,' which refers to the unconscious parts of our personality, especially those that are repressed or denied.
 This process involves recognising and embracing the less desirable aspects of ourselves, as well as the gifts we fear to embrace and the wounds that prevent us from experiencing Love.
 This practice is akin to the approach of the Desert Fathers and Mothers of the 3rd to 5th centuries in the Christian tradition, who retreated into desert caves to seek self-knowledge in their quest for God.
-Contemplative prayer and meditation are well known for bringing such deep material to the surface, which then requires skillful integration.
+Contemplative prayer and meditation are well known for bringing such deep material to the surface, which then requires skilful integration.
 Indeed, the Christian tradition has always dealt with the dynamics of the unconscious as we see above from St Teresa of Avila's emphasis on self-knowledge - bringing that which we are not aware of into the light of consciousness.
 Evelyn Underhill (1875-1941) also found in analysing the lives of many mystics that one common experience was an overwhelming consciousness of God where spiritual development takes place through, as she put it:

 'The emergence of intuitions from below the field of consciousness.'
 Evelyn Underhill